anoma/nspec/docs/arch/node/engines/commitment_behaviour.juvix.md

 #### Explanation

 1. **Initial Request**
-   - A client sends a `MsgCommitmentRequest` containing data (`Signable`) that needs to be signed
+   - A client sends a `MsgCommitmentRequest` containing data (`Signable`) that needs to be signed.
-   - The data must be in a format that can be signed by the backend (e.g., a byte string, transaction data, etc.)
+   - The data must be in a format that can be signed by the backend (e.g., a byte string, transaction data, etc.).

 2. **Guard Phase** (`commitGuard`)
-   - Validates that the incoming message is a proper commitment request
+   - Validates that the incoming message is a proper commitment request.
    - Checks occur in the following order:
-     - Verifies message type is `MsgCommitmentRequest`
+     - Verifies message type is `MsgCommitmentRequest`.
-     - If validation fails, request is rejected without entering the action phase
+     - If validation fails, request is rejected without entering the action phase.
-     - On success, passes control to `commitActionLabel`
+     - On success, passes control to `commitActionLabel`.

 3. **Action Phase** (`commitAction`)
    - Processes valid commitment requests through these steps:
-     - Extracts the data to be signed from the request
+     - Extracts the data to be signed from the request.
-     - Retrieves the signer from the engine's configuration
+     - Retrieves the signer from the engine's configuration.
-     - Attempts to generate a signature using the backend signer
+     - Attempts to generate a signature using the backend signer.
-     - Constructs an appropriate response message
+     - Constructs an appropriate response message.

 4. **Response Generation**
    - **Successful Case**
      - Creates `MsgCommitmentResponse` with:
-       - `commitment`: The generated signature
+       - `commitment`: The generated signature.
-       - `err`: None
+       - `err`: None.
    - **Error Case**
      - In all error cases, returns `MsgCommitmentResponse` with:
-       - `commitment`: Empty
+       - `commitment`: Empty.
-       - `err`: Some(error message)
+       - `err`: Some(error message).

 5. **Response Delivery**
-   - Response is sent back to the original requester
+   - Response is sent back to the original requester.
-   - Uses mailbox 0 (default mailbox for responses)
+   - Uses mailbox 0 (default mailbox for responses).

 #### Important Notes:

-- The commitment engine is stateless - each request is handled independently
+- The commitment engine is stateless - each request is handled independently.

 ## Action arguments